 Now, how does the C-index of the oracle depend on $t_ {\text{max}}$, $\log(\lambda_0)$ and $\beta$?
 This question is answered by the panels a, b, and c of the below plot.
 Below, we go through what we see in the panels one by one.

-More ties will occur if instead of year we discretize the data in to a few age groups.
+More ties will occur if instead of the one-year resolution we discretize the data in to a few age groups.
 The number of possible unique survival probability predictions is same as the number of unique groups.
-Now, assume the Harrel's C definition of C-index and no censoring, just two groups, and equal group sizes.
-A random pair of subjects are from the same group with probability 0.5.
-Therefore, as the contribution of a tied pair is 0.5, the C-index of the oracle model is (proof left as an exercise for the reader)
+Now, assume the Harrel's C definition of C-index and no censoring (all subject pairs are comparable), just two groups, and equal group sizes.
+Let $h_1$ and $h_2 > h_1$ be the hazards of group 1 and 2, respectively.
+A key insight is that if we draw values $T_1$ and $T_2$ from the exponential distribution with rates $h_1$ and $h_2$, respectively, then

 $$